multiverse-vcs/go-multiverse/README.md

-  checkout    Checkout files from a different commit. commit      Record changes in the local repo. daemon      Run a persistent Multiverse node. diff        Print changes to the local repo. help        Help about any command init        Create a new empty repo or copy an existing repo. log         Print change history. publish     Announce a new version to peers. status      Print status of the local repo.
+  checkout    Checkout files from a different commit. commit      Record changes in the local repo. daemon      Run a persistent Multiverse node. help        Help about any command history     Print change history. init        Create a new empty repo or copy an existing repo. merge       Merge changes from a peer into the local repo. publish     Announce a new version to peers. status      Print status of the local repo.